-- 1. Submit a completed application. - 2.
-Submit official transcripts from all prior colleges or diploma programs attended. - a.
+- 1. Submit a completed application for admission to King University (www.king.edu/apply). - 2.
+Submit official transcripts from all prior colleges, universities, and/or diploma programs attended. - a.
 Applicants with less than a cumulative 2.75 undergraduate GPA on a 4.0 scale may be considered on a conditional basis. - 3.
-Submit a copy of current unencumbered license as a Registered Nurse from the Tennessee Board of Nursing or a compact
+Applicants must submit a copy of current unencumbered Registered Nurse license with privileges to practice in any state where practicum hours will be completed. - Applicant should not be on probation and must report any past or current disciplinary action taken by a State Regulatory Board directly to the Dean of the School of Nursing.